 Associated with a time of economic prosperity, the retro look projects a positive vibe which is tangible in the ambiances which it creates in every room where it makes an appearance.

 Retro furniture is also capable of complementing just about every kind of interior décor.
-A simple Scandinavian sofa or a few designer chairs will add a "je ne sais quoi" to a living room or a dining room, imbuing your flat with elegance and a touch of modernity.>
+A simple scandinavian modern sofa or a few designer chairs will add a "je ne sais quoi" to a living room or a dining room, imbuing your flat with elegance and a touch of modernity.

 Ideas to help you customize your retro décor